Gwanghaegun of Joseon

-Gwanghaegun or Prince Gwanghae (4 June 1575 – 7 August 1641), personal name Yi Hon, was the 15th monarch of the Joseon dynasty of Korea.
-As he was deposed in a coup d'état, he did not receive a temple name.
+Gwanghaegun or Prince Gwanghae (14 June 1575 – 7 August 1641), (Note: In the Korean calendar (lunisolar), he was born on the 26th day of the 4th lunar month and died on the 1st day of the 7th lunar month.) personal name Yi Hon, was the 15th monarch of Joseon.
+The second son of King Seonjo, he was deposed in a coup d'état led by his nephew, Prince Neungyang (King Injo).
+As an overthrown king, he did not receive a temple name.

 Biography

 Birth and background

-Gwanghaegun was the second son of King Seonjo; born to Royal Noble Consort Gong, a concubine, who died a year after his birth.
-He had one older brother.
+Gwanghaegun was the second son of King Seonjo; he was born to Concubine Gong, a royal consort of the first senior rank, who died a year after his birth.
+He had one elder brother.

-When Japan invaded Joseon to attack the Ming Empire, he was installed as Crown Prince.
-When the king fled north to the border of Ming, he set up a branch court and fought defensive battles.
-During and after the Imjin Wars (1592–1598), despite being Crown Prince, he acted as the de facto ruler of the Joseon Dynasty in 1592, commanding battles and taking care of the reconstruction of the nation after the devastating wars, in the place of old and weak King Seonjo.
+When Sengoku Japan, managed by Toyotomi Hideyoshi, invaded Joseon in the Imjin War (1592–1598), he was installed as Crown Prince.
+When the king fled north to the border of the Ming, he established a branch court and fought defensive battles.
+Gwanghaegun acted as the de facto ruler of Joseon beginning in 1592, commanding battles and taking care of the reconstruction of the nation after the devastating wars in place of old and weak King Seonjo.

-Although it brought prestige to him, his position was still unstable.
-He had an elder but incompetent full-brother Prince Imhae and a younger but legitimate half-brother Grand Prince Yeongchang, who was supported by the Lesser Northerners faction.
-Fortunately for Gwanghae, King Seonjo's abrupt death made it impossible for his favorite son Yeongchang to succeed to the throne.
+Although it conferred prestige on him, his position remained unstable.
+He had an elder but incompetent full-brother, Prince Imhae, and a younger but legitimate half-brother, Grand Prince Yeongchang, who was supported by the Lesser Northerners faction.
+Fortunately for Gwanghae, King Seonjo's abrupt death made it impossible for his favourite son, Yeongchang, to succeed to the throne.

 Violence of Greater Northerner faction

-Before King Seonjo died in 1608, he named Prince Gwanghae as his official successor to the throne and ordered his advisers to make a royal document.
-However, Lyu Young-gyong of the Lesser Northerners faction hid the document and plotted to install Grand Prince Yeongchang as king, only to be found out by the head of the Great Northerners faction, Chŏng Inhong.
-Lyu was executed immediately.
+Before King Seonjo died in 1608, he designated Gwanghae as his official successor and ordered his advisers to draft a royal decree.
+However, Yu Yeong-gyong of the Lesser Northerners faction hid the document and plotted to install Grand Prince Yeongchang as king, only to be found out by the head of the Great Northerners faction, Chŏng Inhong of the Seosan Jeong clan.
+Yu was executed immediately.

-After the incident, Gwanghae tried to bring officials from various political and regional background to his court, but his plan was interrupted by Greater Northerners including Yi I-cheom and Chŏng Inhong.
-Then, Greater Northerners began to take members of other political factions out of the government, especially Lesser Northerners.
-In 1613, the Greater Northerners moved against Grand Prince Yeongchang; his maternal grandfather, Kim Je-nam, along with his maternal uncles, was found guilty of treason and executed, while Yeongchang was sent into exile, where he too was executed in 1614.
+After the incident, Gwanghae tried to bring officials from various political and regional backgrounds to his court, but his plan was interrupted by Greater Northerners, including Yi I-cheom and Chŏng Inhong.
+Then, Greater Northerners began to remove members of other political factions from the government, particularly the Lesser Northerners.
+In 1613, the Greater Northerners moved against Grand Prince Yeongchang; his maternal grandfather, Kim Je-nam, and his maternal uncles were found guilty of treason and executed, while Yeongchang was exiled and executed in 1614.
 At the same time, Greater Northerners suppressed the Lesser Northerners.
-In 1618, with the help of Court Lady Kim, Grand Prince Yeongchang's mother, Queen Inmok, was stripped of her title and imprisoned along with his younger half-sister, Princess Jeongmyeong.
+In 1618, with the help of the kungnyŏ Kim Kaesi, Grand Prince Yeongchang's mother, Queen Inmok, was stripped of her title and imprisoned along with his younger half-sister, Princess Jeongmyeong.
 Gwanghae had no power to stop this even though he was the official head of the government.